microsoft/dstoolkit-text2sql-and-imageprocessing/text_2_sql/README.md

 ### Full Logical Flow for Vector Based Approach

 The following diagram shows the logical flow within the Vector Based plugin.
 In an ideal scenario, the questions will follow the _Pre-Fetched Cache Results Path** which leads to the quickest answer generation.
-In cases where the question is not known, the plugin will fall back the other paths accordingly.
+In cases where the question is not known, the plugin will fall back the other paths accordingly and generate the SQL query using the LLM.
+The cache is then updated with the newly generated query and schemas.

 As the query cache is shared between users (no data is stored in the cache), a new user can benefit from the pre-mapped question and schema resolution in the index.